Sessions unveiling leak crackdown on heels of transcript bombshell

 “Leaking the phone calls between our president and other heads of state is nothing short of a national disgrace,” Kellyanne Conway, White House counselor, told “Fox & Friends” on Friday.
 “I want there to be bipartisan outrage.”

-She noted the West Wing is a “small place” and finding the leakers might be “easier” than some realize.”
+She noted the West Wing is a “small place” and finding the leakers might be “easier” than some realize.

 It’s unclear exactly what leaks and cases Sessions and other officials might discuss Friday, in a briefing set for 11 a.m.
 ET.